Hydraulic Bike Brake Bleeding — Step-by-Step for Shimano and SRAM

 The SRAM Bleed Kit

-SRAM’s brake bleed kit — the Standard Bleed Kit for MTB — retails for around $30 to $40.
+SRAM’s Standard Bleed Kit for MTB retails for around $30 to $40.
 It includes two syringes with barbed fittings, clear tubing, a Torx T10 driver for the lever bleed port, a 7mm wrench for the caliper fitting, and a small bottle of DOT fluid.
-The syringes have a locking mechanism at the connection point that Shimano syringes lack.
-That locking feature matters during the SRAM bleeding procedure.
+The syringes have a locking mechanism at the connection point that Shimano syringes lack — that locking feature matters during the SRAM procedure specifically.

 Additional items for SRAM:

-- DOT-compatible nitrile or latex gloves — DOT fluid is an irritant and will strip paint on contact
+• DOT-compatible nitrile or latex gloves — DOT fluid is an irritant and strips paint on contact

-- Plenty of rags — DOT fluid removes paint from frames, carbon components, and any surface it touches if left to sit
+• Plenty of rags — DOT fluid removes paint from frames, carbon components, any surface it touches if left to sit

-I’ve learned from a painful experience that a single drip of DOT 4 fluid will leave a dull spot on a matte black frame if you let it sit for ten minutes while you’re focused on the lever.
+A single drip of DOT 4 left sitting for ten minutes on a matte black frame — while you’re focused on the lever and not paying attention — will leave a permanent dull spot.
+I know this.
 Tape everything.
 Lay down rags.
 Treat it like you’re working with something corrosive, because to painted surfaces, you essentially are.

 Shimano Hydraulic Brake Bleed Procedure

 The Shimano process pushes fluid from the caliper up to the lever — bottom to top — which naturally carries air bubbles upward and out through the lever reservoir.
-It’s an intuitive process once you understand the direction of flow.
+It’s intuitive once you understand the direction of flow.
+That’s what makes this system endearing to us home mechanics: the physics actually work in your favor.

 Setup and Lever Positioning

 Set your bike in a work stand.
-Loosen the lever clamp enough to rotate the lever so it sits level — the lever blade should be horizontal, or as close to it as you can get.
-The goal is to orient the reservoir inside the lever so that any air inside it rises toward the bleed port.
-This small setup step makes the whole procedure more effective.
+Loosen the lever clamp enough to rotate the lever so it sits level — the lever blade should be horizontal, or as close to it as possible.
+The goal is to orient the internal reservoir so any trapped air rises toward the bleed port.
+This small setup step makes the whole procedure more effective, and skipping it makes the next 20 minutes harder than they need to be.

 Remove the wheel.
-Insert your bleed block between the brake pads.
-This is critical — if you accidentally pull the lever without a block during the bleed, the pistons will extend beyond their normal range and you’ll have a difficult time retracting them without damaging the seals.
+Insert your bleed block between the brake pads — this is critical.
+If you accidentally pull the lever without a block during the bleed, the pistons extend beyond their normal range and retracting them without damaging the seals becomes a whole separate problem.

 Clean the area around the lever bleed port with isopropyl alcohol and a clean rag.
-Remove the reservoir cover screws — these are typically two small Phillips or JIS screws.
+Remove the reservoir cover screws — typically two small Phillips or JIS screws.
 Remove the cover and the rubber diaphragm underneath it.
 Fill the funnel cup about halfway with Shimano mineral oil and thread it onto the lever port.
-Keep it topped up throughout the procedure.
+Keep it topped up throughout.

 Connecting to the Caliper

 Fill one syringe with approximately 20ml of mineral oil.
-Connect the syringe to the caliper bleed port using the appropriate fitting from your Shimano bleed kit.
-The caliper bleed port screw is typically an 8mm fitting on older calipers and a 7mm on more recent models.
-Check yours before you start.
+Connect the syringe to the caliper bleed port using the appropriate fitting from your Shimano kit.
+The caliper bleed port screw is typically an 8mm fitting on older calipers, 7mm on more recent models — check yours before you start.

 Open the caliper bleed port — just crack it, a quarter turn.
-The syringe should now be connected to an open port.
+The syringe is now connected to an open port.

 Pushing Fluid and Removing Air

 Slowly push fluid up through the caliper using the syringe.
-Gentle, steady pressure — not a fast push.
+Gentle, steady pressure — not a fast shove.
 Watch the funnel cup at the lever.
 Bubbles will rise through the fluid in the funnel as air exits the system.
-Keep pushing slowly until no more bubbles appear in the funnel cup and fresh, clear mineral oil is flowing through consistently.
-This can take anywhere from 30 seconds to several minutes depending on how much air is in the system.
+Keep pushing slowly until no more bubbles appear and fresh, clear mineral oil flows through consistently.
+This takes anywhere from 30 seconds to several minutes depending on how much air is hiding in there.

 While pushing fluid, flick the brake hose with your finger at several points along its length.
 Tap the caliper body.
-These physical vibrations dislodge stubborn air bubbles clinging to the interior walls of the system.
+Physical vibration dislodges stubborn air bubbles clinging to the interior walls — small detail, genuinely makes a difference.

 Once the bubbles stop, close the caliper bleed port.
-Don’t overtighten — snug is sufficient.
+Snug is sufficient — don’t overtighten.
 Remove the syringe.
 Squeeze the lever five to ten times to work any remaining air toward the reservoir.
 The fluid level in the funnel may drop slightly as the system settles.
 Top it up with fresh mineral oil.

 Finishing the Shimano Bleed

-With the caliper port closed and fluid topped up in the funnel, carefully remove the funnel without spilling oil into the lever cavity.
+With the caliper port closed and fluid topped up, carefully remove the funnel without spilling oil into the lever cavity.
 The diaphragm goes back in first — make sure it’s seated flat with no folds or creases.
 Reinstall the reservoir cover and snug the screws down.
-Don’t overtighten these; they’re small and the threads strip easily.
+Don’t overtighten them.
+They’re small, the threads strip easily, and replacement covers are annoying to source.

 Wipe everything clean with isopropyl alcohol.
 Reinstall the wheel.
 Squeeze the lever — it should feel firm, responsive, and reach full engagement well before the bar.
-If it still feels spongy, there’s likely a stubborn air pocket in the caliper that needs another round.
-A second pass almost always clears it.
+Still spongy?
+There’s likely a stubborn air pocket in the caliper that needs another pass.
+A second round almost always clears it.

 SRAM Hydraulic Brake Bleed Procedure

 The SRAM process is different from Shimano’s in both direction and technique.
 SRAM uses a two-syringe closed system where fluid moves between both ends simultaneously, and the procedure relies on a specific “bleeding edge” technique to purge air from the lever.
-Get this right and the lever feel improvement is dramatic.
+Get this right and the improvement is dramatic — lever feel goes from uncertain to surgical.

 Initial Setup